 We seek outstanding current and former educators who demonstrate:

-- A relentless drive to transform an underperforming public school
+- The drive and dedication to transform an underperforming public school

 - A firm belief that effective leadership practices have a direct impact on academic performance

 - A commitment to making a real difference in the lives of students from low-income communities

 The Aspiring Principals Program starts with intensive summer training, but the heart of the experience is a yearlong Residency where participants work alongside and learn from a high-performing principal.
 Residents lead a school team, serve on the school’s Instructional Leadership Team and have direct responsibility for raising student achievement by developing teachers and advancing school-wide goals.